yarindeoh/FSM/README.md

 ### What would I implement if I had infinite time?
 - Implement a small node server that will serve the initial config and also make the application stateful by storing the current state on unmount
-- Add caching to ensure the application will work also without a network connection
+- Add caching to the application
 - Improve styles
   - Loading skeleton
   - Error Component